DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/endpoints/introspection.md

 token=<token>
 ```

-A successful response will return a status code of 200, the token claims, the token type and a flag indicating either an active or inactive token:
+A successful response will return a status code of 200, the token claims, the token type and a flag indicating the token is active:

 ```
 {